Saint-Jeannet, Alpes-Maritimes

-Saint-Jeannet ([sɛ̃ ʒanɛ]; Sant Joanet) is a commune in the Alpes-Maritimes department in southeastern France.
+Saint-Jeannet ([sɛ̃ ʒanɛ]; Sant Joanet) is a hilly commune in the Alpes-Maritimes department in the southeastern Provence-Alpes-Côte d'Azur region in France.
+Located just northeast of Vence, it is part of the Métropole Nice Côte d'Azur.

-Population
+In the 10th century, Saint-Jeannet became part of the County of Provence, under the leadership of William I.

+Demographics

 Tourism

 Saint-Jeannet is one of sixteen villages grouped together by the Métropole Nice Côte d'Azur tourist department as the Route des Villages Perchés (Route of Perched Villages).
 The others are: Aspremont, Carros, Castagniers, Coaraze, Colomars, Duranus, Èze, Falicon, La Gaude, Lantosque, Levens, La Roquette-sur-Var, Saint-Blaise, Tourrette-Levens and Utelle.